Faichese/themed-Flutter-app/README.md

-# FLUTTER THEMED APP DEMO
+# FLUTTER THEMES APP DEMO

 A new Flutter project.